Prism-99/Think-n-Talk/README.md

-# Stardew Valley Speaker
+# Stardew Valley Think-n-Talk
 Allows the Stardew Valley Farmer to talk

 Used from the chat window:

-/talk ???? - a talking bubble will appear above of the Famer.

-/think ???? - a thinking bubble will appear above the Farmer.

-/sb - clears the speech bubble
+    type '/think text' into the chat box and the think bubble will appear above your Farmer. type '/talk text' into the chat box and the talk bubble will appear above your Farmer. type '/clear' or '/talk' or '/think' to remove your thought or talk box.